rymrg/rocker/README.md

 - Program name (or path)
 - Time taken to transform the TPL program to a spin instrumented program
-- Time taken to generate the verifer in C from Promela
+- Time taken to generate the verifier in C from Promela
-- Compliation time of the verifier
+- Compilation time of the verifier
 - Time taken to run the verifier
 - Whether or not the program is robust against the provided memory model
 - The expected robustness of the program based on the first line comment in the TPL input